azurenoops/terraform-azurerm-overlays-kubernetes/README.md

 ## About Azure Container Registry

-The docs on Azure Container Registry: <https://docs.microsoft.com/en-us/azure/container-registry/>.
+Documention on Azure Container Registry: <https://learn.microsoft.com/en-us/azure/container-registry/>.
 By default, this workload uses the Azure Container Registry workload to deploy resources into the AKS workload spoke.

 ## About Azure Kubernetes Service - Private Cluster

-The docs on Azure Kubernetes Service: <https://docs.microsoft.com/en-us/azure/aks/>.  this workload uses the Azure Kubernetes Service - Cluster workload to deploy resources into the AKS workload spoke.
+The Documention on Azure Kubernetes Service: <https://learn.microsoft.com/en-us/azure/aks/>.  this workload uses the Azure Kubernetes Service - Cluster workload to deploy resources into the AKS workload spoke.